 Where to stay in Rome?

 Autumn in Paris is all about experiencing the city in a different way – don’t stick to the clichés and forget about the Louvre.
 Instead, walk on a carpet of golden leaves in one of Paris’ beautiful parks: Jardin du Luxembourg, Jardins du Tuileries, Park Monceau.
-Experience art differently by visiting the immersive art exhibition at L’Atelier des Lumières (showing Gustav Klimt till 6/01/2019) or stay up the night for the Nuit Blanche (the first Saturday of October), when Paris doesn’t go to sleep but turns into a stage for contemporary artists and novel art forms.
+Experience art differently by visiting the immersive art exhibition at L’Atelier des Lumières (showing Van Gogh, Starry Night till 31/12/2019) or stay up the night for the Nuit Blanche (the first Saturday of October), when Paris doesn’t go to sleep but turns into a stage for contemporary artists and novel art forms.

 Where to stay in Paris?

 I wouldn’t go to Prague in summer but spare it for the autumn season, when the crowds are gone and the city is bathed into the soft autumn light.
 Get to the observation tower on Petřín Hill for the best views of the city in a sea of amber, gold, copper and red.
 Sip on a cup of mulled wine (svařák) when the chill starts to creep into town.
 In autumn, Prague is a must for all music lovers when a lot of music festivals are held in the city.
 See Prague in a different light during the Signal Light Festival held each second weekend of October.